-Rule Definitions of Behaviors (Consequen ce Levels S For all violations of the Code of Conduct, in school interventions should be implemented as means to modify student behavior Suspensions should be utilized as a last resort if in school interventions have proven unsuccessful Level 1: In- school Interventions (Including In- school suspension) Level 2: Out of School Suspension Level 3: Behavior Contract or Lateral Transfer Level 4: Alternative Education School Assignment Level 5: Alternative Education Assignment with Expulsion Referral Office of St by sequences are issued The d Responsibilities as a nary hearing.
-13. Students who willingly engage in a physical altercation with multiple willing participants.
+Rule Definitions of Behaviors (Consequen ce Levels 5 Conduct, in school (Including In- school suspension) of Sc Conduct, in school (Including In- school suspension) of Sc interventions should be implemented as means to Suspensions modify student behavior Suspensions should be utilized as a last resort if in school interventions Level 2: Out of School Suspension Level 3: Behavior Contract or Lateral Transfer Level 4: Alternative Education School Assignment Level 5: Alternative Education Assignment with Expulsion Referral Office of Stu by sequences are issued The d Responsibilities as a nary hearing.
+13. Mutual group fight Students who willingly engage in a physical altercation with multiple willing participants.
 This is a physical altercation in which none of the participants are identified as aggressors or victims.
 Grades K - 12 1.
 Restorative conversation 2.
 Harm & healing circle 3.
 Wheel of Nia or another specific community project or assignment 4.
 Parent meeting 5.
 COSA with student support plan 6.
-Tier II targeted group on conflict Grades 3-12 Could warrant a long-term suspension, of 4 or more days.
-Grades 6 - 12 Grades 6 - 12 Х 14.
-Instigation and/or participation in a group assault • Students who instigate or participate in an assault by multiple students on one or more other students.
+Tier II targeted group on conflict Grades 3 -12 Could warrant a long-term suspension, of 4 or more days.
+Grades 6 - 12 Grades 6 - 12 X 14.
+Instigation and/or participation in a group assault Students who instigate or participate in an assault by multiple students on one or more other students.
 This is a physical confrontation in which participants can clearly be identified as aggressors and victims.
 Including but not limited to Gang Violence.
 Grades K - 12 1.
 Restorative conversation 2.
 Parent meeting 3.
 COSA with student support plan 4.
 Potential harm & healing circle 5.
 Completion of mandatory service requirements Grades 3 -12 Could warrant a long-term suspension, of 4 or more days.
 Grades 6 - 12 Grades 6 - 12 Grades 6 - 12 15.
-Simple assault Students who intentionally and without provocation, hit, punch, or kick a school community member.
+Simple assault • Students who intentionally and without provocation, hit, punch, or kick a school community member.
 This does not include accidental physical contact such as a teacher being struck while breaking up a fight.
 Grades K - 12 1.
 Restorative conversation 2.
 Parent meeting 3.
 COSA with student support plan 4.
 Potential harm & healing circle 5.
 Completion of mandatory service requirements 6.
 Youth Court Grades 3 -12 Could warrant a long-term suspension, of 4 or more days.
-Grades 6 - 12 Grades 6 - 12 Х 16.
-Causing serious bodily injury • Students who intentionally engage in an act that causes serious bodily injury to another school community member.
+Grades 6 - 12 Grades 6 - 12 X 16.
+Students who intentionally engage in an act that causes serious bodily injury to another school community member.
 Serious bodily injury must be supported with documentation from a medical professional.
 Including but not limited to Gang Violence.
 Please note, causing serious bodily injury goes all the way to expulsion.
 Grades K - 12 1.
 Restorative conversation 2.
 Parent meeting 3.
 COSA with student support plan 4.
 Potential harm & healing circle 5.
 Completion of mandatory service requirements Grades 3 -12 Could warrant a long-term suspension, of 4 or more days.
 Grades 6 - 12 Grades 6 - 12 Grades 6-12